The Alumni Scholarship

 The MIPLC marked its 10th anniversary in 2013.
 One way of celebrating this event was to inaugurate the MIPLC Alumni Scholarship.
-After ten years, the alumni community was considered strong enough, both regarding numbers and professional seniority, to support a ambitious young IP professional to join the program.
-In the three years that have passed since then, the Alumni Network has grown to 331 members and the list of employers and careers is highly impressive.
+After ten years, the alumni community was considered strong enough, both regarding numbers and professional seniority, to support an ambitious young IP professional to join the program.
+In the five years that have passed since then, the Alumni Network has grown to 366 members and the list of employers and careers is highly impressive.
 In light of this development, the goal is to fund a full tuition waiver each year for a well-deserving LL.M. candidate.

 Your Donation Makes a Difference!